conda-forge/opencv-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `opencv` can be installed with:
+Once the `conda-forge` channel has been enabled, `_opencv_variant, opencv, opencv-noqt, opencv-withqt` can be installed with:

 ```
-conda install opencv
+conda install _opencv_variant opencv opencv-noqt opencv-withqt
 ```

-It is possible to list all of the versions of `opencv` available on your platform with:
+It is possible to list all of the versions of `_opencv_variant` available on your platform with:

 ```
-conda search opencv --channel conda-forge
+conda search _opencv_variant --channel conda-forge
 ```